- B A R I T O N E -

 American baritone Eric McKeever has won consistent praise for his voice of “power and brilliance” (Chicago Tribune) and “considerable flexibility and a communicative presence enhanced by expressive, crystalline diction.”
 (Opera News)

 Recent and Upcoming: Marcello with Opera Columbus; the title role of Don Giovanni with Indianapolis Opera; concerts with Baltimore Concert Opera and OperaDeleware; the role of Papa-Daddy in Why I Live at the P.O. with UrbanArias; cover assignment in the title role of Gianni Schicchi with On Site Opera; Tebaldo in Giulietta e Romeo with Teatro Grattacielo; concerts with Opera on the James; and Leporello in Don Giovanni; and concerts with Opera on the James.
 This season includes Artist-in-Residence, a concert with Brian Stokes Mitchel and Don Alfonso with OperaDelaware; title role of Kaiser von Atlantis with On Site Opera; he is William Grant Still in Sanctuary Road with Penn Sq.
 Opera and returns to On Site to sing Michele in Il tabarro.
+He is Porgy at the Pablo Casals Festival in Puerto Rico this summer and next season he sings Mozart's Requiem with Princeton Symphony.

 He was Betto in Gianni Schicchi with Opera Columbus, Tonio with Salt Marsh Opera and was to returned to Indianapolis Opera in the eponymous role of Don Giovanni [COVID cancellation] to be revived at a later date.
 He was also to make his debut with the Anchorage Festival of Music and was to add the role of Rigoletto with Mill City Opera to his repertoire before additional cancellation.